spcl/dace/doc/extensions/frontend.rst

 Trust the transformations: put statements in different states, :ref:`simplify` will take care of it. don't try to perform premature optimization.

+Use ``debuginfo`` when creating elements, it's faster and allows the user to correspond the SDFG elements with the original code.

 make things more data-centric
 -----------------------------